Imagine you’re about to deliver an important speech.

 You pick a story, you structure a hook around it, then you craft a first sentence using any of the tactics above, and hot damn, now you’re cooking with gas!

-However, that’s not the only way to open a blog post.
+However, that’s not the only way to open a blog post to grow an online business.

 Instead, you can invite people to do something immediately; something that we usually leave for the end of the blog post.